Canterbury Schools Orienteering Festival 2024

 Unless you have been told otherwise by your school, entries and payments will be done for each student by their family.

-Entries will open in August 2024 and close on Monday 2nd September 2024.
+Entries close on Monday 2nd September 2024.

 All payments by credit card during the entry process.